BioBoost/embedded_systems_course/basic_shell_scripting.md

 >
 > Create a script which copies a directory, including all its files, to the raspberry pi.
 > Do this using the secure shell copy (scp).

+-

+> #### Assignment::SSH setup
+>
+> Create a script which setups the SSh keys on the pi and also creates keys for the
+> current user if none exist yet.
+Hint: you can use ssh to execute commands on a remote host.